 Need the moral be repeated?
 There exist two circuits, each with its own final market.
 The equilibrium of the economic process is conditioned by the balance of the two circuits: each must be allowed the possibility of continuity, of basic outlay yielding an equal basic income and surplus outlay yielding an equal surplus income, of basic and surplus income yielding equal basic and surplus expenditure, and of these grounding equivalent basic and surplus outlay.
 But what cannot be tolerated, much less sustained, is for one circuit to be drained by the other.
 [CWL 15, 175]

-Other possible combinations of imbalances between circuits are possible.
+Other possible combinations of imbalances between the basic and surplus operative circuits are possible.
 Here is the Diagram of Rates of Flow annotated with some possible Elements of Stagflation.
-The reader should study the elements for possible configuration of components constituting possible stagflations.
+The reader should study the elements for possible combinations of components which would constitute possible stagflations.